-We at Kansai Transmission and Distribution, Inc. work to operate power systems that provide a reliable link between power plants and consumers and optimize the configuration of facilities.
-We are also making thorough efforts to prevent failure recurrence.
+Our commitment is to ensure the operation of power grids between power plants and customers, optimize facilities, and prevent and respond quickly to power outages.

 As a result of our efforts, with the exception of major natural disasters, we are maintaining one of the world's highest power quality levels in the transmission and distribution business.